SVNTrw/Cryengine-Performance-Tuning/README.md

 - Overall gameplay feels smoother and more stable

-## 🛠 Extra Optimization Step (Not Neccecary, but applies to all games/programs & is quick to to!)
+## 🛠 Extra Optimization Step (Not Neccecary, but applies to all games/programs & is quick to apply!)

    **Edit NVIDIA Shader Cache Size**
    - Open **NVIDIA Control Panel → Manage 3D Settings → Shader Cache**